BlockchainCommons/crypto-commons/Docs/ur-1-overview.md

 3. A standard way split and sequence longer messages.
 4. Optimizations for efficiency when URs are presented as QR codes.

-URs are a crucial element of the [Gordian architecture](https://github.com/BlockchainCommons/Gordian), allowing for the self-identified encoding of a variety of cryptographic data, most notably including seeds, keys, shards, and PSBTs [all listed in a registry of data types](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-006-urtypes.md).
+URs are a crucial element of the [Gordian architecture](https://github.com/BlockchainCommons/Gordian), allowing for the self-identified encoding of a variety of cryptographic data.
+This has been [widely adopted](https://github.com/BlockchainCommons/Gordian-Developer-Community#urs) for use in PSBTs and is also avialable for many other types of data such as seeds, keys, and shards, [all listed in a registry of data types](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-006-urtypes.md).
 It's optimized for airgapped usage and allows for standardized interoperability for Bitcoin apps released by different companies.

 > :bulb: _URs are used widely in our Gordian reference apps, but our community members have focused most on UR's sequencing feature to create animated QRs that support PSBTs.
 URs can do a lot more: they can support any airgapped Bitcoin function and more than that, can support data encoding and storage for a large number of decentralized technologies whether it's airgapped or not._